 - Several courses in the program are options in the core curriculum and may be counted towards both the emphasis and the core requirement.

 Substitution of requirements may be possible, as arranged with and approved by a member of the Global Development Studies advisory committee.
 For example, students may petition for the inclusion of courses not already listed as approved electives, including courses taken during study abroad.
+Students who study abroad may apply up to two approved electives toward the designation in Global Development Studies.
 Approval of these petitions will be determined according to the extent the courses address political, social, economic or cultural changes associated with development processes.
 Courses applicable to the designation in Global Development Studies may be taken at any time in a student's academic trajectory.

 Course Offerings: Topical Electives